OpenNebula/docs/source/advanced_components/public_cloud/ec2qcg.rst

 **Resources**

 * ``describe_with_terminated_instances``: Include terminated instances in the describe\_instances xml.
-When this parameter is enabled all the VMs in DONE state will be retrieved in each descibe\_instances action and then filtered.
+When this parameter is enabled all the VMs in DONE state will be retrieved in each describe\_instances action and then filtered.
 This can cause performance issues when the pool of VMs in DONE state is huge
-* ``terminated_instances_expiration_time``: Terminated VMs will be included in the list till the termination date + terminated\_instances\_expiration\_time is eached
+* ``terminated_instances_expiration_time``: Terminated VMs will be included in the list till the termination date + terminated\_instances\_expiration\_time is reached
 * ``datastore_id``: Datastore in which the Images uploaded through EC2 will be allocated, by default 1
 * ``cluster_id``: Cluster associated with the EC2 resources, by default no Cluster is defined